Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Chargers stats and trends

+- Los Angeles has seven wins against the spread in 15 games this year.

-- This season, the Chargers have just one against the spread win in three games as a favorite of 5.5 points or more.
+- This season, the Chargers have just one ATS win in three games as a favorite of 5.5 points or more.

-- Los Angeles has eclipsed the over/under in 53.3% of its opportunities this year (eight times over 15 games with a set point total).
+- Los Angeles' games this year have eclipsed the over/under in 53.3% of its opportunities (eight times in 15 games with a set point total).

-- Los Angeles is 7-5 against the spread and 8-4 overall in games when it puts up more than 17.3 points.
+- Los Angeles is 7-5 against the spread and 8-4 overall in games when it scores more than 17.3 points.

-- When Los Angeles picks up over 320.9 yards, the team is 7-6 against the spread and 8-5 overall.
+- When Los Angeles totals more than 320.9 yards, the team is 7-6 against the spread and 8-5 overall.

-- The Chargers have turned the ball over 20 times this season, one more turnover than the Broncos have forced (19).
+- The Chargers have turned the ball over one more time (20 total) than the Broncos have forced a turnover (19) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Broncos.